Abi-Edwards/ATP-Performance-Dashboard/README.md

 - **How obtained:** Downloaded on 02/07/2025

 ## How to Run
+- Find the data at https://www.kaggle.com/datasets/guillemservera/tenni
-- Once the required datasets have been downloaded (In this case, data from 2014-2024), append data together (No cleansing required at this stage, but do confirm datasets match each other).
+- Download required datasets (In this case data from 2014 to 2024 was used)
+- Open the files in excel and ensuring the datasets match each other, copy and paste into one "master sheet"
+- Open SAS Enterprise Guide
-- Import the data into SAS
+- Import the master sheet
-- Run the SAS code highlighted in the SAS folder.
+- Run the code found here [code.docx](code/code.docx)
-- Consolidation of datasets was carried out in Excel but this can be done in SAS too (not in the code provided)
+- Export the "Results" outputs and save in Excel
+- Visuals can now be created using your tool of choice - I chose Power BI and my dashboard can be found here [ATP_PBI_Final.pbix](Dashboard/ATP_PBI.pbix)

 ## Write Up
 - The write up for this project can be found here: